Mitigating scattering in a quantum system using only an integrating sphere

 Quantum information science and engineering (QISE) harness the principles of quantum mechanics to manipulate and process information, leading to groundbreaking advancements in computing, communication, and sensing~\cite{nielsen2010quantum}.
 Nevertheless, quantum correlations, the cornerstone of QISE, are inherently fragile.
 They are very susceptible to disruptive processes such as decoherence and loss, resulting in the loss of their non-classical behaviors~\cite{joos2013decoherence}.
 Therefore, mitigating the adverse effects of those disruptive processes on quantum correlations in quantum systems is highly beneficial for the implementations of QISE protocols~\cite{bachor2019guide}.

 Among those well studied quantum systems, squeezed states of light have been used as reliable quantum resources in various QISE protocols~\cite{li2022quantum,casacio2021quantum,de2020quantum,lawrie2019quantum,michael2019squeezing,clark2016observation,aasi2013enhanced,taylor2013biological}, particularly those devised in the continuous variable (CV) regime~\cite{braunstein2005quantum}.
 Here, we use a two-mode squeezed state of light generated with the four-wave mixing (FWM) process in hot rubidium vapor as the quantum source to study mitigating the adverse effects of disruptive processes on quantum correlations.
-It is well understood that squeezing level is very susceptible to optical loss, while optical group delay can be corrected electronically without affecting the squeezing, e.g., the delay between the two modes of the quantum source due to refractive index difference~\cite{glasser2012stimulated}.
-It is also worth noting that active shaping of correlated photons' temporal wave packets can revive entanglement by restoring quantum interference~\cite{Wu2019}.
+It is well understood that squeezing level is equally reduced by linear loss, while optical group delay can be corrected electronically without affecting the squeezing, e.g., the delay between the probe and conjugate mode of our source due to refractive index difference.
+It is also worth noting that active shaping of twin photons' temporal wave package can revive entanglement by restoring quantum interference \cite{Wu2019}.
 However, real-world applications, such as quantum sensing and imaging, often encounter absorption and random scattering.
-To simplify the model, we employ a scatterer to introduce disturbance to a quantum system because scattering can contribute to both decoherence and scattering loss.
+To simplify the model, we employ a scatterer to introduce disturbance to the quantum system because scattering can contribute to both decoherence and scattering loss.
 Mitigation is realized by simply recollecting scattered photons using an integrating sphere (IS).